 Note: I do not own the photos shown below.
 They are there to give reference to the aquascape.
 I’ve tried my hardest to find the original owner of every photo to give them the credit they so rightly deserve.

-This cannot be overestimated enough.
-Get looking around to find something that takes your breath away the moment you see it.
-If it’s not online, take a photo of it.
-Inspiration is key to finding the look you are after and if that look will fit in your home.
+Getting inspiration cannot be overestimated enough.
+Get looking around to find a reef tank that takes your breath away the moment you see it.
+If it’s not online but you see it in a store, magazine, friends house, take a photo of it!
+Inspiration is the key to finding the look you are after and if that look will fit in both the size and shape of your aquarium and with the style of your home.

-Gone are the days of just piling rocks into a wall against the back glass in an aquarium!
+Long gone are the days of just piling rocks into a wall against the back glass of a saltwater aquarium!
 By following these tips you can craft something that is not only unique but adds that extra level of WOW to your living room.

 You can find that Board By CLICKING HERE